welandaz/filehash/README.md

 # filehash
-Calculates a hash of a collection of files and directories
+Calculates hashes of a collection of files and directories

 ## Example